Henry S. Thibodaux: Political career

-After Louisiana became a state, from 1812 to 1824, Thibodaux served as a State Senator representing Lafourche Parish and was elected as President of the Senate in 1824.
-When Governor Thomas B. Robertson resigned to accept an appointment as a Federal judge, Thibodaux succeeded him, serving as Acting Governor for a month until Henry Johnson was elected.
+Thibodaux served as a State Senator for twelve years representing Lafourche Parish and was elected as President of the Senate in 1824.
+When Governor Thomas B. Robertson resigned to accept an appointment as a federal judge, Thibodaux automatically succeeded him, serving as acting governor for one month.
+He stepped down after Henry Johnson was elected governor in 1824.

-Thibodaux was campaigning for the elected seat of governor in 1827 when he died on October 24, while touring near Bayou Terrebonne.
-Thibodaux was interred at Halfway Cemetery in Houma, Louisiana.
+Thibodaux was campaigning for the 1828 gubernatorial election when he died on October 24, 1827, while touring near Bayou Terrebonne.
+He was interred at St. Bridget Catholic Cemetery in Schriver, Louisiana.